Zhihan72/XFinBench/README.md

 ## Code

+The main code for our evaluation is in ```Eval_Model.py```, and you can run ```run_experiment.sh``` for setting parameters.
+Remeber to change the file paths to your local modle checkpoints.

-We will update codes for dataset construction and experiments as soon as possible.
-Thank you for your patience!
+More codes for knowledge augmentation are on the way.
+Thank you for your patience.